apache/kyuubi/docs/configurations.md

 Kyuubi properties control most Kyuubi server's own behaviors.
 Most of them determined on server starting.
 They can be treat like normal Spark properties by setting them in `spark-defaults.conf` file or via `--conf` parameter in server starting scripts.

-For instance, start Kyuubi with HA enabled.
+For instance, start Kyuubi with HA (load balance) enabled.
 ```bash
 $ bin/start-kyuubi.sh \
     --master yarn \